The 20 Best Movement Disorders Doctors in Hungary

 Pecs, BA, HU

-Norbert Kovacs practices in Pecs, Hungary.
+Norbert Kovacs practices practicing medicine in Pecs, Hungary.
 Mr. Kovacs is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gallbladder Removal.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gallbladder Removal.

 Distinguished in Movement Disorders